google/zetasql/docs/query-syntax.md

 ```

 In the proceeding example, an attempt was made to list of fruits in one column
-and vegetables in another, however the results do not reflect this.
+and vegetables in another, however the results don't reflect this.
 To get the intended results, use the `CORRESPONDING` specification.

 #### Set operation results when matching by column name